 The people of our parish come from America, and around the world.
 Church services are sung in English.
+In each Divine Liturgy, the Lord ’s Prayer is spoken in as many languages as is requested.
 The aim and purpose of our Parish is to keep, practice and proclaim the Orthodox Christian Faith pure and undefiled.

 The work and ministry of our Parish includes: